Skip to content

 Foundation build

 We implement core workflows: build, test, deploy, security scanning.
 Reusable workflow templates are created for your organisation so every new repository starts with a tested pipeline.
-GHAS is configured and tuned to reduce false positives.
+GitHub Advanced Security (GHAS) is configured and tuned to reduce false positives.

 Iterate and extend